To: Mr. Oliver Rickebaugh, Elizabeth, New Jersey

 Kinematography may just be a flash in the pan, so perhaps we need not be alarmed.
 It may well be only a passing distraction, and by the time my child enters school – you’ll recall the happy news that Martha is expecting our first – the kinematograph will have become a mere fairground attraction (operated, one would hope, under strict police supervision).

-Of more immediate concern is the presidential election this fall.
+Of more immediate concern is the presidential election now approaching.
 Would you concur with my prediction that Mr. Bryan stands no chance against Governor McKinley?
-For the sake of our economy, and for the sake of our fair republic as a whole, may Providence lead Governor McKinley to the White House!
+For the sake of our economy, and for the sake of our fair republic’s future, may Providence lead Governor McKinley to the White House!

 Yours as ever,